shelsoloa/dotfiles/README.md

 # Soloa DotFiles

-This is a collection of my dotfiles for both Windows & Linux (Debian 10)
+This is a collection of my dotfiles for both Windows, Ubuntu, and OSX

 ## Linux Configuration